captn3m0/news/README.md

 [[iOS](https://apps.apple.com/in/app/beatroot-news/id1618735924)],
 [[Android](https://play.google.com/store/apps/details?id=com.beatrootnews.app)], a new news app by Freemedia Interactive Private Limited.

-It is maintained by [Nemo](https://github.com/captn3m0), and is meant as a minimal indian news website that you can check once a day.
+It is maintained by [Nemo](https://github.com/captn3m0), and is meant as a minimal indian news website that you can check once a day, with a reading experience similar to reading your morning newspaper.

 This text-only version is unaffiliated with Beatroot News or Freemedia Interactive Private Limited.